-Maternity Leave: A 13week leave period is provided for birth mothers with assurance of return to the same position.
-If eligible for any of the following entitlements, a combination of accrued sick days, 8 weeks of short term disability (pay determined by length of service), 4 weeks paid leave (pay determined by length of service), vacation time and personal days, as well as unpaid leave may be used, up to a total of 13 weeks.
+- Short Term Disability: a combination of accrued sick days, 8 weeks of short term disability (pay determined by length of service and covers the disability of childbirth), - Paid Parental Leave: 4 weeks paid leave (pay determined by length of service), - Other Pay Provisions: Accrued vacation time, compensatory bank, or personal days, as well as unpaid leave may be used, up to a total of 13 weeks.
 Sick days and short term disability are available for the period of time when an employee is physically unable to work because of childbirth.
 An additional unpaid leave of absence may be available, but without a guarantee of return to the same position.
-(See Manual: Family Benefits.)